xapi-project/xen-api/doc/content/design/pool-certificates.md

 The ejected member will recreate both server certificates to replicate a new installation.
 This can be triggered by deleting the certificates and their private keys in the host before rebooting, the current boot scripts automatically generates a new self-signed certificate if the file is not present.
 Additionally, both the user and the internal trust roots will be cleared before rebooting as well.

+The ejected member will remove all trusted certificates and CRLs on its dom0's filesystem before its host rebooting so that it will behave like a new installation after booting up.

 ## U4.
 Pool Upgrade